Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 With the best 0% balance transfer credit cards, you can tackle existing credit card debt or make a large purchase without taking on the burden of high finance charges and fees.
 This is one of the most popular promotional offers in the credit card industry because it allows consumers to save money and achieve certain financial goals at the same time.

 If you have a large purchase in your future or you currently have credit card debt that is stuck on a credit card with a high interest rate, consider applying for one of the cards listed below.
-You could save thousands in finance charges over the life of your debt with a 0% balance transfer card.
+You could save hundreds in finance charges over the life of your debt with a 0% introductory balance transfer card.

 Best 0% Balance Transfer Credit Cards